Autumn Budget 2018: What's changing in April?

-Last November the Chancellor, Philip Hammond, delivered the Budget for 2018/19.
-These changes take effect in April 2018, and we’ve picked out the measures which are most likely to affect people over pension age now and in the near future.
+In October the Chancellor, Philip Hammond, delivered the 2018 Autumn Budget.
+These changes take effect in April 2019, and we’ve picked out the measures which are most likely to affect people over pension age now and in the near future.

 How will my State Pension be affected?

 - The old State Pension and new State Pension increase by 2.6% from 6 April 2019, a cash increase of £3.25 a week and £4.25 a week respectively.

 State Pension age

 - From November 2018 the state pension age will be 65 for both men and women.
 From 2019, the State Pension age will gradually increase for both men and women to reach 66 by October 2020.
 State Pension age will be increasing from 66 to 67 between 2026 and 2028.

 - There will also be reviews every 5 years after that to look at State Pension age.

 Check your State Pension age